robotology/yarp/src/modules/kinect/freenect/README.txt

-# Copyright (C) 2010 Paul Fitzpatrick
+# Copyright (C) 2010 RobotCub Consortium
-# CopyPolicy: Released under the terms of the GNU GPL 2.0
+# CopyPolicy: Released under the terms of the LGPLv2.1 or later, see LGPL.TXT

 Compilation tips.
 Note, freenect is changing rapidly, so you may need to make fixes on any given day.